Skip to main content

 About Capo Testa-Punta Falcone

-Capo Testa-Punta Falcone Marine Protected Area protects the spectacular granite coastline at the northernmost tip of Sardinia, where wind-sculpted rock formations meet crystal-clear waters of the Strait of Bonifacio between Sardinia and Corsica.
-Established in 2018, the reserve covers the marine environment around the distinctive headlands of Capo Testa and Punta Falcone near Santa Teresa Gallura.
-The area is characterized by extraordinary granite formations eroded into fantastical shapes by millennia of wind and wave action, with underwater landscapes equally dramatic.
+Capo Testa-Punta Falcone Marine Protected Area protects the spectacular granite coastline at the northernmost tip of Sardinia, where wind-sculpted rock formations meet the crystal-clear waters of the Strait of Bonifacio between Sardinia and Corsica.
+Established by Ministerial Decree on 17 May 2018, the reserve covers 5,142 hectares of marine environment around the distinctive headlands of Capo Testa and Punta Falcone near Santa Teresa Gallura, managed by the Municipality of Santa Teresa Gallura.
+[1] The area is characterised by extraordinary Palaeozoic granite formations eroded into fantastical shapes by millennia of wind and wave action, with equally dramatic underwater landscapes.
 The strait's strong currents bring nutrient-rich waters supporting exceptional marine biodiversity.
+The MPA coordinates with the International Marine Park of the Strait of Bonifacio (shared with France) to create a transboundary conservation framework.

 Wildlife Ecosystems

-The currents flowing through the Strait of Bonifacio create nutrient-rich conditions that support abundant marine life.
+The currents flowing through the Strait of Bonifacio create nutrient-rich conditions supporting abundant marine life.
 Large pelagic fish including amberjack, dentex, and barracuda patrol the deeper waters around the headlands.
 Groupers inhabit the numerous caves and crevices in the granite formations.
 The strait is an important corridor for cetaceans, with bottlenose dolphins regularly present and fin whales passing during seasonal movements.
-Loggerhead sea turtles frequent the area, and the critically endangered Mediterranean monk seal has been occasionally documented in remote cave systems.
+[1] Loggerhead sea turtles frequent the area, and the critically endangered Mediterranean monk seal has been occasionally documented in Sardinia's remote coastal cave systems.
 Shearwaters and storm petrels breed on the offshore granite islets.
+The area also hosts the endangered iron limpet (Patella ferruginea), one of the largest limpet species in the Mediterranean.

 Flora Ecosystems

-Extensive Posidonia oceanica meadows grow on sandy substrates between granite outcrops, some reaching exceptional density in the clear, well-lit waters.
-The rocky surfaces support diverse macroalgal communities adapted to the strong currents, with coralline algae creating encrusting reef-like formations on deeper rock faces.
-In sheltered granite pools, specialized algal communities flourish in calm water.
+Extensive Posidonia oceanica meadows grow on sandy substrates between granite outcrops, reaching exceptional density in the clear, well-lit waters of the MPA.
+[1] Rocky surfaces support diverse macroalgal communities adapted to the strong currents, with coralline algae creating encrusting formations on deeper rock faces.
+In sheltered granite pools, specialised algal communities flourish in calmer water.
 The terrestrial vegetation of the headlands features wind-sculpted juniper, helichrysum, and maquis vegetation adapted to extreme exposure.
-The granitic soils support distinct plant communities different from Sardinia's prevalent limestone areas.
+The granitic soils support distinct plant communities different from the calcareous areas of much of Sardinia.
+The Special Conservation Zone (ZSC ITB010007) "Capo Testa" within the MPA provides Natura 2000 protection for these habitats.

 Geology

-The Capo Testa peninsula is composed of Paleozoic Corsica-Sardinia granite, approximately 300 million years old, sculpted by wind erosion (tafoni) into extraordinary shapes that have inspired comparisons to sculptures.
-Underwater, the granite continues as a complex landscape of boulders, walls, and overhangs providing habitats at various depths.
-The Strait of Bonifacio between Sardinia and Corsica represents a tectonic graben that separated the two islands relatively recently in geological time, and the shallow strait creates unique oceanographic conditions.
-Ancient Roman quarries on Capo Testa extracted granite columns transported across the Mediterranean for monumental buildings.
+The Capo Testa peninsula is composed of Palaeozoic Corsican-Sardinian granite approximately 300 million years old, sculpted by wind erosion (tafoni) into extraordinary shapes.
+[1] Underwater, the granite continues as a complex landscape of boulders, walls, and overhangs providing habitats at various depths.
+The Strait of Bonifacio represents a tectonic graben that separated the Sardinian and Corsican landmasses.
+Ancient Roman quarries on Capo Testa extracted granite columns transported across the Mediterranean for monumental buildings, and partially worked columns remain visible on the headland today.
+The shallow strait creates unique oceanographic conditions — strong currents, upwelling, and nutrient enrichment — that underpin the area's exceptional marine biodiversity.

 Climate And Weather

-The northernmost tip of Sardinia experiences strong wind exposure, particularly from the dominant westerly and northwesterly winds funneled through the Strait of Bonifacio.
-Wind speeds regularly exceed 50 km/h, and the strait is known as one of the windiest locations in the Mediterranean.
-Sea temperatures range from 13 degrees in winter to 25 degrees in summer, slightly cooler than southern Sardinia due to current mixing.
+The northernmost tip of Sardinia experiences strong wind exposure, particularly from the dominant westerly and northwesterly winds funnelled through the Strait of Bonifacio — one of the windiest locations in the Mediterranean.
+[1] Sea temperatures range from 13°C in winter to 25°C in summer, slightly cooler than southern Sardinia due to current mixing in the strait.
 The strong winds create challenging sea conditions for much of the year but also maintain excellent water quality and clarity.
-Calm periods in summer provide optimal diving conditions with visibility often exceeding 40 meters.
+Calm periods in summer provide optimal diving conditions with visibility often exceeding 40 metres.

 Human History

 The distinctive granite of Capo Testa was quarried by Romans who shipped columns to Rome and across the Mediterranean, leaving abandoned partially-worked columns visible on the headland today.
-The strait between Sardinia and Corsica has been a crucial maritime route since ancient times, and numerous shipwrecks lie in the surrounding waters.
-The medieval watchtower of Longosardo at Santa Teresa Gallura monitored maritime traffic through the narrow passage.
-Traditional fishing communities exploited the rich waters, particularly for lobster which remains a local specialty.
-The area's dramatic beauty attracted artists and travelers from the 19th century onward.
+[1] The strait between Sardinia and Corsica has been a crucial maritime route since ancient times, and numerous shipwrecks lie in the surrounding waters.
+The medieval tower of Longosardo at Santa Teresa Gallura monitored maritime traffic through the narrow passage.
+Traditional fishing communities exploited the rich waters, particularly for lobster which remains a local speciality.
+The area's dramatic beauty attracted artists and travellers from the 19th century onward.

 Park History

-The marine protected area was established in 2018 after extensive scientific surveying documented the area's marine biodiversity and the threats from increasing recreational boating, anchoring damage, and overfishing.
-The designation coordinates with the International Marine Park of the Strait of Bonifacio (shared with France) to create a larger transboundary conservation framework.
-As a recent establishment, management systems including enforcement, mooring infrastructure, and visitor regulations are still being fully developed.
-Strong local support from the tourism sector recognizes the long-term economic value of marine protection.
+The marine protected area was established by Ministerial Decree signed by Environment Minister Gian Luca Galletti on 17 May 2018, following extensive scientific surveying that documented the area's marine biodiversity and the threats from increasing recreational boating, anchoring damage, and overfishing.
+[1] The MPA is one of Italy's newest marine protected areas.
+The designation coordinates with the existing International Marine Park of the Strait of Bonifacio, shared with France, to create a larger transboundary conservation framework.
+As a recently established area, management systems including enforcement, mooring infrastructure, and visitor regulations continue to be developed.
+Strong local support from the tourism sector recognises the long-term economic value of marine protection.

 Major Trails And Attractions